exasol/project-keeper/doc/user_guide/user_guide.md

 ## Linting GitHub Action Workflows

 PK uses [zizmor](https://zizmor.sh/) for finding potential issues with GitHub Action workflows.
+PK generates config file `.github/zizmor.yml` with default rule exclusions.

-To debug issues with the linter, you need to [install it locally](https://docs.zizmor.sh/installation/) and run it in the project root dir with
+To debug issues with the linter, [install it locally](https://docs.zizmor.sh/installation/) and run it in the project root dir with

 ```sh
 zizmor .
 ```

-If you need to add custom linter exclusions, create file `.github/zizmor.yml`.
+If you need to add custom linter exclusions, update the generated file `.github/zizmor.yml` and add an exclusion to `.project-keeper.yml`.
 See the [zizmore documentation](https://docs.zizmor.sh/configuration/#settings) for details about the configuration.

 ## Troubleshooting